MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/edr-in-block-mode.md

 ### Can I participate in the preview of EDR in block mode?

-If you would like to participate in our private preview program, send email to `shwjha@microsoft.com`.
+If you would like to participate in this preview program, send email to `shwjha@microsoft.com`.

 ## See also